 To quantify the relationship between the involvement and visibility of these features in this stimulus set, we separately measured which body parts and targets were visible in each video (see Methods).
-We found that ratings of the visible and involved features were only moderately correlated (for body parts: r = 0.38; for action targets: r = 0.30; combined feature space r = 0.44).
+We found that ratings of the visible and involved features were only moderately correlated (for body parts: r = 0.38; for action targets: r = 0.30; combined feature space r=0.44).
 Figure 7a shows the features that differed the most between ratings of their visibility and involvement, which include the head, torso, face, and far space.
 Often, the body parts and targets that were rated as involved were a subset of the visible features.
 For example, in our video depicting the action of reading a book, the actor's whole upper body, a reachable desk surface, and a distant scene through a window are visible; however, this action only involves the book and the actor's eyes, hands, and arms.
 In other cases, body parts were rated as involved even if they were off-screen.
 For example, raters responded that our video depicting vacuuming, which only shows the actor's legs and the vacuum, also involved the arms, hands, and eyes.
 To determine whether and where the visibility or involvement of these features best predicted brain responses, we separately fit each model and then calculated which model predicted responses best in each voxel (see Methods).
 Figure 7b shows the results of this analysis.
 The model based on the features involved in the actions outperforms the model based on the features that are visible in the videos in the posterior lateral occipital cortex, lateral temporal cortex in the vicinity of EBA, and the fusiform gyrus.
 In contrast, and somewhat surprisingly, the model based on the visible features predicts better in much of the IPS.
-This analysis indicates that the visible bodies, people, objects, and backgrounds play an important role in how these actions are processed in some regions.
+Note that this analysis does not reveal how much variance is unique to each model; in fact, we found that a standard variance partitioning analysis (e.g. Lescroart et al., 2015) produced unstable results and was therefore ill-suited to our data.
+Instead, this analysis indicates that the visible bodies, people, objects, and backgrounds play an important role in how these actions are processed in some regions.
 However, the functional involvement of these effectors and targets is a better description of the neural responses throughout the ventral stream.

 Figure 7: The Role of Feature Visibility.
 (A) Summary of feature-based differences between ratings of the features' visibility and involvement in the actions.
 Body parts and action targets that dissociate most strongly between ratings of visibility and involvement across our stimulus set are colored with the strongest saturation.
 (B) Preference map comparing prediction performance for the models based on feature involvement and visibility.
 Voxels are colored according to the model with the best cross-validated prediction performance: purple for the features' involvement, and blue for their visibility.
-Color saturation reflects the strength of the preference ( $r{CV}$ for the involvement model - $r{CV}$ for the visibility model).
+Color saturation reflects the strength of the preference (r{CV} for the involvement model - r{CV} for the visibility model).